CookiePLMonster/CookiePLMonster.github.io/_posts/2023-01-15-remastering-colin-mcrae-rally-3-silentpatch.md

 ***

+*[Vert-]: Vertical Minus; a method for adjusting aspect ratio for widescreen by reducing vertical FOV *[Hor+]: Horizontal Plus; a method for adjusting aspect ratio for widescreen by increasing horizontal FOV

 * [Introduction](#introduction)
 * [Chapter 1: In search of a perfect executable](#in-search-of-a-perfect-executable)
 * [Chapter 2: Regional releases and their oddities](#regional-release-oddities)